ysynoya/ysynoya.github.io/_pages/about.md

 # 🔥 News

 - *2025.04*: &nbsp;🎉🎉 One Paper accepted by JSTARS about Winter Olympic Venues' post-Game utilization using nighttime light data.
-- *2024.05*: &nbsp;🎉🎉 STRing  won 1st prize in the 2024 RoboCup China Open in soccer SPL group.
+- *2024.05*: &nbsp;🎉🎉 STRing won 1st prize (runner-up) in the 2024 RoboCup China Open in soccer SPL group.

 # 📝 Publications